Azkron/PowerAssignerListener/README.md

 This app is simple viewer that connects through a socket to the PowerAssinger webservice (`https://github.com/Azkron/PowerAssinger`) through `https://localhost:5001/assingments`

-It simply waits for the PowerAssinger webservice and displays the assingments broadcasted by it.
+It simply waits for the PowerAssinger webservice and displays the assingments broadcasted by it in a fancy way.
 Note that for this exercise the PowerAssinger socket only accepts connections from `http://localhost:4200`

 # Build the app
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.3.